berteh/mindslide/README.md

 - select file > export > Animation MindSlide (.html) to export your mindmap
 - save the HTML presentation in mindslide directory! (or edit settings in config.xml to use the CDN as base directory)

-More information for additional features [online]((http://berteh.github.io/mindslide/#/ID_1592220697), such as hiding nodes (or drafts) from your mindmap, or using speaker notes.
+More information for additional features [online](http://berteh.github.io/mindslide/#/ID_1592220697), such as hiding nodes (or drafts) from your mindmap, or viewing nodes notes as speaker notes.

 ## Help and support